jakecoffman/crud/README.md

 None of these options seems like a great idea.

 This project takes another approach: make a specification in Go code using nice builders where possible.
-Then the swagger is generated from this spec, as well as validation done before your handler gets called.
+The swagger is generated from this spec and validation is done before your handler gets called.

 This reduces boilerplate that you have to write and gives you nice documentation too!